Is reality TV really “real”?

 What do these findings mean?

-The idea that weight loss can be immediate and dramatic only adds to the stigma people living with obesity face.
+The idea that weight loss can be immediate and dramatic creates unrealistic expectations.
 It portrays a belief that if you work hard enough and deprive yourself, you can succeed with rapid weight loss.

-Of course the idea of fast weight loss appeals to all frustrated dieters.
-It presents itself as an immediate solution to problems that compromise your self-esteem.
-As was the case with the contestants, however, drastic weight loss over a short period of time causes extreme changes in hunger hormones and metabolism that can be incredibly difficult to reverse.
+As was the case with the contestants, drastic weight loss over a short period of time causes extreme changes in hunger hormones and metabolism that can be incredibly difficult to reverse.
 A slow and steady approach is proven to be more effective whether you are trying to lose ten pounds or fifty.